Skip to the main navigationSkip to the content

 Parking

 Signposted accessible parking is available at the front of the building.
 It is located close to the accessible entrance which is on ground level.
-Additional accessible parking is on the eastern side of the building.
 Passengers can also be dropped off directly at the front steps of the museum.

 View disability access parking in a larger map